 The majority of our clients are prominent financial institutions, insurance companies and other multi-national companies.
-In line with market practice and due to the nature of our business, for our bare shell fit-out, reinstatement and restacking projects, our clients award contracts to us on a project-by-project basis and we do not enter into long-term contract with any of our clients for such matters.
+In line with market practice and due to the nature of our business, for our bare shell fit-out, reinstatement and restacking projects, our clients award contracts to us on a project-by-project basis and we do not enter into long-term contract with any of our clients for these projects.

-For the two years ended March 31, 2016 and 2017, revenue derived from our five largest clients accounted for approximately 53.9% and 54.9% of our total revenue, respectively.
-For the same period, revenue derived from our largest client accounted for approximately 17.9% and 23.3% of our total revenue, respectively.
+For the two years ended March 31, 2016 and 2017 and the three months ended June 30, 2017, revenue derived from our five largest clients accounted for approximately 53.9%, 54.9% and 66.3% of our total revenue, respectively.
+For the same period, revenue derived from our largest client accounted for approximately 17.9%, 23.3% and 26.5% of our total revenue, respectively.